Try Out Our NEW Disneyland Ticket Calculator!

 • Sleeps 5 – One queen plus one queen-size pull-down and one single pull-down

-• Spacious with a kitchenette (including a small fridge and a microwave) and a balcony or porch
+• Spacious with a kitchenette (including a small refrigerator and a microwave) and a balcony or porch

 • Available with either a standard or preferred view